 The Moth Migration Project

 The Moth Migration Project is a crowd-sourced exhibition of hand printed, drawn and cut paper moths.
-Hilary Lorenz began the project in her Brooklyn, New York studio in January 2017.
-Choosing moths, a nocturnal pollinator, as the vehicle for cross-pollination and international exchange, Lorenz put out a call for participation on social media, inviting people to create paper moths native to their geographic location.
+I began the project in my Brooklyn, New York studio in January 2017.
+Choosing moths, a nocturnal pollinator, as the vehicle for cross-pollination and international exchange, I put out a call for participation on social media, inviting people to create paper moths native to their geographic location.
 Through social media and personal relationships, the moths became a symbol of community as the project exploded with thousands of submissions, satellite exhibitions, printmaking workshops, school art projects and family and community gatherings.

 The project has fostered an international cross-pollination of ideas and community building among friends and strangers.
-As facilitator, Lorenz meticulously cataloged and entered submissions into a database.
-In addition she set up and continues to moderate a Facebook Moth Migration Group, where people cultivate relationships and share photographs of their moths and personal experience.
-Pollination is reciprocal with Lorenz mailing each participant a specifically-designed postcard recognizing their contribution and acknowledging the value of their collaboration.
+As facilitator, I meticulously cataloged and entered submissions into a database.
+Pollination is reciprocal with memailing each participant a specifically-designed postcard recognizing their contribution and acknowledging the value of their collaboration.

 In the gallery exhibition each paper moth's placement represents how the project digitally pollinated.
 The visual effect of the massive installation is a migration map representing artists from twenty-six countries and their connection with the project.
-More than14,500 moths were submiteed from 26 counties between March to July 2017.
-The show is available to travel.
+The project is on-going and will travel.
+To learn more go to: http://mothmigrationproject.net

 Click Here for Press Kit.